hquery/query-composer/README.md

 When the application opens, you should be presented with a login page.
 You should see a sign up Link, click it.
 Fill out the form to create a user.
-Next you need to approve the user and set the user as an admin In the root of the query-composer project run the command:
+Next you need to approve the user and set the user as an admin.
+In the root of the query-composer project run the command:

     bundle exec rake hquery:users:grant_admin USER_ID=<USERNAME>